 When you’re in the construction industry, the knowledge and experience of your CPA can make all the difference.
-“A CPA should really understand the nuts and bolts of the construction industry if a contractor is truly going to have a valuable business partner in its corner,” says Warren E.Hennagin, managing director of Gelman & Associates, Certified Public Accountants and Business Advisors.
+“A CPA should really understand the nuts and bolts of the construction industry if a contractor is truly going to have a valuable business partner in its corner,” says Larry Kane, partner of Gelman LLP, Certified Public Accountants and Business Advisors.

 There are also many federally sponsored programs, each with its own set of complex regulations that your CPA might be able to help you navigate through.
 One such initiative is the Small Business Administration (SBA) 8(a) program for small ‘disadvantaged’ businesses.
 Ideally, the CPA firm should also assist the company with its long-term planning, so that the type of entity, systems and other resources will be appropriate for the goals of the company.”

 Here are a few of the things a CPA for the construction industry should understand:

 1. New or improved building methods and materials including the increasing desirability of, and prerequisites for, environmentally friendly LEED certification projects.

 2. CPAs can help their clients by understanding the nature and scope of all the various insurance risks companies are exposed to, as well as knowing what techniques and cost-saving strategies best protect a company from those risks.

 3. The correct business structure for a company is also important.
 There are C corporations, S corporations, LLCs and other legal structures available to businesses.
 Your CPA should help you with the appropriate entity not only for today but also for your long-term goals.